 We have designated church representatives who would love to talk with you.
 If you have a particular concern they can connect you with the correct person who can address your questions, or speak with one of the ushers.
 Rev. Mia is always available for conversation after the service.
-Please turn in a yellow welcome card/prayer request sheet in the collection plate or to an usher if you would like Father Peter to contact you.
+Please turn in a yellow welcome card/prayer request sheet in the collection plate or to an usher if you would like Rev. Mia to contact you.

 Yes, we have three designated handicapped parking spaces, a building elevator and our worship and fellowship spaces, including bathrooms, are fully accessible.

 Our announcements are our primary way of communicating all of the wonderful activities going on at St. Mark’s.
 If you are curious about anything we announce please talk with the announcer after the service.
 We’d love to talk with you, and clarify information as needed.
 Subscribe to our weekly newsletter for details right to your inbox each week.

 I have special prayer concerns, will there be someone available to pray with me during the service, or shortly after?

 Speak with our priest, Rev. Mia, for confidential prayer concerns or to make a pastoral appointment.
 We offer healing prayer and laying on of hands at our Wednesday noon Eucharist service.
 You can also submit a prayer request with a yellow prayer request care or by email to our office firstname.lastname@example.org.
 We have an active prayer team who loves to pray for those on our prayer list.